tenzir/tenzir/web/docs/installation/install-a-package.md

         └── package.yaml
 ```

-Inside the `packages` directory, every package lives in its own directory (which
+Inside the `packages` directory, every installed package lives in its own
-by convention should have a name matching the package id), containing a
-`package.yaml` file with the package definition.
+directory containing a `package.yaml` file with the package definition.
+By
+convention, the directory name is the package ID.

 The node search path for packages consists of the following locations:

 1. The `packages` directory in all [configuration
    directories](../configuration.md#configuration-files).
 2. All directories specified in the `tenzir.package-dirs` configuration option.

-The directory may optionally contain a `config.yaml` file for customizing the
-package installation:
+As an alternative way to specify inputs visually in the app, or setting them
+explicitly prior to calling `package_add`, you can add a `config.yaml` file next
+to the `package.yaml` file.
+Here is an example that sets the keys
+`config.inputs.endpoint` and `config.inputs.policy`:

 ```yaml
 inputs: